gar1t/ChicagoML/CONTRIBUTING.md

 # Contributing

+For steps on submitting a pull request to this site, see [Pull Requests](/prs/)

 The Collective Code Construction Contract (C4) is an evolution of the github.com [Fork + Pull Model](https://help.github.com/articles/about-pull-requests/), aimed at providing an optimal collaboration model for free software